 DIABETIC FOOT ULCER

 An ulceration or ulcer is usually a painless wound at the bottom of the foot or top of the toes, resulting from excessive pressure at that site.
 Ulcers frequently underlie a pre-existing corn or callus that was allowed to build up too thickly.
-Diabetic foot ulcers are normally present beneath a callus.
+Diabetic foot ulcers are usually present beneath a callus.

 Trauma from heat, cold, shoe pressure, or penetration by a sharp object are also potential causes.